micmaher/Hipchat/README.md

 # Hipchat
 Hipchat Management from PowerShell

-Uses the SavedCredentials module authored by @mklement0
+Uses the SavedCredentials module to store the API toke.
+This was authored by https://github.com/mklement0